 - Jobs are available with sports teams and organisations, as well as universities and colleges, throughout the UK and abroad.
 Sport psychology is well established in the USA.

 - Travel within a working day is common, particularly if working with sports professionals.
-A sport psychologist may form part of a support team travelling with a team/athlete to competitions and tournaments locally, nationally and internationally.
+A sport psychologist may form part of a support team travelling with a team or athlete to competitions and tournaments locally, nationally and internationally.

 - Graduate Basis for Chartered Membership (GBC)

 - a BPS-accredited MSc in sport and exercise psychology

 - either an accredited Professional Doctorate in Sport and Exercise Psychology or Stage 2 of the BPS Qualification in Sport and Exercise Psychology (QSEP) (two years of supervised practice).

 Entry on to a Masters course is competitive and you will normally be expected to have at least a 2:1.
 Graduates with a 2:2 who also have a research-based higher qualification may be accepted.
 The Masters course must be accredited by the BPS if you're looking to qualify for BPS Chartered Membership upon completion of Stage 2.
 Before applying, check that your course is approved by the HCPC (see the HCPC register of approved programmes).